New Airbnb Rules in Scotland

 Short-term let licensing in Scotland

-From October 1, 2023, possessing a license is mandatory before engaging in short-term lets.
+From October 1, 2023, possessing a short-term let license is mandatory before starting to let.
 Prior to accepting bookings or hosting guests obtaining this license is imperative.
 Operating without one is a criminal offense, potentially resulting in a £2,500 fine and a one-year ban from license application during which short-term letting activities are prohibited.

 Those who utilized their property for short-term letting before October 1, 2022, and submitted a license application before October 1, 2023, can continue offering short-term lets while awaiting application processing.